Zariski density of crystalline representations for any p-adic field: Introduction.

-The main theorem \ref{0.1} follows from these two theorems \ref{0.2}, \ref{0.3} and from the deformation theory of trianguline (in particular, generic crystalline or benign) representations developed in \cite{Ch09b} and \cite{Na10}.
-For the proof of theorem \ref{0.3}, we need to prove that, oppositely, if a point $z=([V],\delta_1,\cdots,\delta_{d-1})\in \mathcal{E}_{\overline{V}}$ satisfying the condition (*) above ( and some conditions on $\{\delta_i\}_{i=1}^d$) then $V$ is a split trianguline and crystalline.
-This problem was pointed out to the author by Chenevier.
-Concerning to this problem, we prove some propositions (see proposition \ref{1.11}, proposition \ref{1.12}) by using slope arguments, which the author thinks important in the study of eigenvarieties.
+\end{thm} For the proof of Theorem \ref{0.3}, we need to prove that, oppositely, if a point $z=([V],\delta_1,\cdots,\delta_{d-1})\in \mathcal{E}_{\overline{V}}$ satisfying the condition (*) above and some conditions on $\{\delta_i\}_{i=1}^d$, then $V$ is split trianguline and crystalline.
+Concerning this problem, we prove some propositions (see Proposition \ref{1.11}, Proposition \ref{1.12}) using the slope filtration theorem of Kedlaya.

-Finally, we remark that we can regard this paper as the case of the pair $(\mathrm{GL}_n, B_n, T_n)$ where $B_n$ is the subgroup of upper triangular matrices and $T_n$ is the subgroup of diagonal matrices, the author thinks that to generalize the main theorem for the pair $(G, B, T)$ (where $G$ is a reductive group and $B$ is a Borel subgroup of $G$ and $T$ is a maximal torus contained in $B$) is also an interesting problem, which the author will study in future works.